-The Committee comprises of two non-executive members of the Board, and two members who are senior staff members of the SBCI or the NTMA.
+The Committee comprises of two non-executive members of the Board, and members who are senior staff members of the SBCI or the NTMA.
 The Chief Executive Officer is also a member.

-The members of the Committee are:
+The current members of the Committee are:

-- Richard Pelly, Chairperson (Board member)
+- Richard Pelly, Chairperson, (Board member) - Eoin Dorgan, (Board Member)

-- Rosheen McGuckian (Board member)

-- Nick Ashmore (CEO and Board member)

-- John Coleman (NTMA staff member)

-- Ray Mangan (SBCI staff member)
+- Nick Ashmore (CEO and Board member) - Ray Mangan (SBCI staff member)